moreh-dev/moai-examples/README.md

 > ```

 <br>
-By specifying one of the models listed under **example model names** in {model}, you can also experiment with other examples.
+By specifying one of the models listed under **example model names** in {model}, you can also run other examples.

 <br>
 <div align="center">